pokui/nsrc-gns3/docs/technical-background/index.md

 # IPv6

 IPv6 uses `2001:db8::/32`, the documentation prefix, and works internally between the nodes in the emulation.
+Some topologies also use `2001:10::/28` which comes out of the reserved prefix `2001::/23`.

 You do not require any external IPv6 connectivity to your server to be able to use IPv6 in the exercises.

 If your server *does* have an IPv6 address on its WAN interface, then outbound IPv6 traffic from the emulation will NAT to this address.
 This